cindysridykhan/instruct_storyteller_tinyllama2/README.md

-# Training and Fine-Tuning LLM in Python and PyTorch from scratch
+# Training and Fine-Tuning LLM in Python and PyTorch

 This repository contains a standalone low-level Python and PyTorch code to train and fine-tune a small version of the Llama2 LLM.
 The LLM I trained follows instructions to write tiny stories.